astoeckel/http_audio_server/README.md

 ## How to build

 This project requires a C++14 compliant compiler, such as GCC 6.
-Additional compile-time dependencies are `libopus`.
+The only additional compile-time dependency is `libopus`.
 On Fedora, you can install `libopus` using
 ```
 sudo dnf install libopus-devel
 ```